chenx/MidiPlayer/README.md

 Another midi player javascript is in [5], but it cannot play multiple MIDI files at the same time, cannot play a MIDI file automatically after loading the page, and has no loop feature.
 All are handled by MidiPlayer.js here.

 It can be a good idea to add MIDI support to HTML5 Audio tag, because MIDI files have much smaller size than wav/mp3, and the sound effects are very rich.
-Besides there is a large repertoise of MIDI music online.
+Besides there is a large repertoire of MIDI music online.

 To-Do
 -----